 Is it even legal?

 The public has been educated fairly well recently to avoid this, and I’m not complaining.
-I’ve done some casual research on this and it appears that it’s not explicitly illegal in most states, it only becomes illegal under conditions that are potentially unsafe for your pet.
+I’ve done some casual research on this and it appears that it’s not explicitly illegal in most states.
+With the exception of Nevada, it only becomes illegal under conditions that are potentially unsafe for your pet.